kronn/ptimelog/README.md

 While this requires some knowledge of the file-format, it is no different than entering the same string in gTimelog.
 For now, the entry is added to the timelog.txt as it is passed.
-Special parsing might be added in the future.
-For now, the date/time added to the entry is the one when the command is executed.
+By default, the date/time added to the entry is the one when the command is executed.

+You can prefix a positive or negative signed number to slightly skew the entry (think: '-5 meeting' or '+5 lunch \*\*') or even set a precise time ('10:30 meeting').

+    $ ptimelog add '-5 meeting: Discuss requirements -- client planning'

 ### Showing the Version